suzung/gsplp/part4.md

 ## Customer case

-Contoso is a leading Dutch retailer with 500 stores across 20 countries (Europe and the US).
+Contoso is a leading Swiss retailer with 500 stores across 20 countries (Europe and the US).
 They are in business for over 10 years and did grow to 20 million orders in 2020!
 Especially in 2020, most of their sales come via their online retail channel which is using Azure Cosmos DB to store their order data for global distribution, with multi-region writes.
 Data for the in-store sales are stored in a SQL database, divided over a datacenter per country.
 Stores in the bigger countries in Europe already moved to Azure SQL, however some countries still have their data in a private cloud.

 2020 wasn't a great year for their in-store sales due to some obvious reasons and due to the pandemic, Contoso understands that their online business is here to stay.
 They want to leverage their (historical data) for multiple use-case: